Keeping Up to Date

 So, we’ve compiled a list of top economics journals to help you familiarize yourself with the publishing landscape.
 Regardless of where you are in your economics journey – whether freshman, PhD candidate, or professor actively publishing in economics– take note of these influential journals.

 1. The Quarterly Journal of Economics, Oxford University Press

 This is the oldest English language professional journal in the field of economics – and one of the most respected.
 It covers all aspects of the discipline, has published many famous economics papers, and is arguably the top economics journal of all time.
 For those who know their stuff, it is the go-to.

 A journal with a focus on applied papers and case studies, it often includes conjectural papers which address issues less quantifiable and more descriptive than other journals in the field.

 3. Journal of Finance, American Finance Association

-For the related field of finance, the Journal of Finance is one of the top places to publish, along with the Review of Financial Studies and the Journal of Financial Economics.
+The Journal of Finance is one of the top places to publish in the field of finance, along with the Review of Financial Studies and the Journal of Financial Economics.

 4. Econometrica, Econometric Society

-With a specialisation in econometrics, this journal has been established since 1933.
-In addition to its reputation, it attracts high-quality research through awarding of the Frisch Medal every two years, which recognises outstanding research published in the journal.
+With a specialization in econometrics, this journal has been established since 1933.
+In addition to its reputation, it attracts high-quality research through awarding of the Frisch Medal every two years, which recognizes outstanding research published in the journal.

 5. Journal of Economic Literature, American Economic Association